What we know about Audrii Cunningham, the missing Texas girl who vanished after she left for school - KVIA

 By Holly Yan, CNN

-(CNN) — The only trace in Audrii Cunningham’s disappearance might be a red “Hello Kitty” backpack she was supposed to carry to school with her on Thursday.
+(CNN) — The only trace in Audrii Cunningham’s disappearance might be a red “Hello Kitty” backpack she was supposed to carry to school with her.

 Audrii never made it onto the bus, the Polk County Sheriff’s Office said.
 But “a small backpack that likely belonged to a child was located near the Lake Livingston Dam,” the sheriff’s office said.